Breakfast & After School Club Policy

 Bookings and payments should be made on Parent Pay under "Make Bookings".
 In the drop down menu under "Booking Type" please select either Breakfast or Afterschool.

-These bookings will then be reconciled with the Voucher payments that school receives.
+These bookings will then be reconciled with the Voucher payments that school receives via LCC.
 This facility is only available to those families that have indicated that they wish to pay by Childcare Vouchers.
-You should notify Mrs. S. Walsh in the school office should you wish to pay this way.
+You should notify Mrs J Smith in the school office should you wish to pay this way.

-Bookings for Breakfast Club and Afterschool club can be made/cancelled or amended on Parent Pay in accordance with the booking deadline of midnight on the preceding Wednesday or up to 100 days in advance.
+Bookings for Breakfast Club and Afterschool club can be made/cancelled or amended on Parent Pay for up to 100 days in advance in accordance with the booking deadline of midnight on the preceding Wednesday.

 By way of example, we will set our staffing for the following week based on the numbers available to us on Thursday morning following the cut off at midnight on Wednesdays.
 If you require a space at either club after the cut-off, you may telephone school to check availability and if we have capacity in terms of staff ratios then we may be able to book you in.